-Florida Sportsman Magazine is the source for the best where-to and how-to fishing information in the state.
-Published continuously since 1969, each issue showcases the insights and guidance of leading experts, packaged with the work of award winning journalists, photographers and designers.
+Florida Sportsman Magazine is the source for the best where-to and how-to fishing information in the state, with added coverage of hunting, boating and other traditional outdoors recreation.
+Published continuously since 1969, each issue showcases the insights and guidance of leading experts, packaged with the work of award-winning journalists, photographers and designers.
 Written in an entertaining, relaxed style, Florida Sportsman feature articles and editorials reveal new ways of thinking about techniques, boats, gear and hot locales to fish.

 * Initiating and spearheading the constitutional amendment banning entanglement nets

 * Winning no-sale status for Florida red drum (redfish)

 * Leading the fight for a saltwater fishing license

 * Supporting the merger of the Florida Marine Patrol and Game and Freshwater Fish Commission

 Click for an in-depth look at how we’ve gotten to where we are over the last fifty years– Florida Sportsman at Fifty: An Inside Look at Our History